Griftopia: Reception

 Griftopia earned mixed reviews.
-The New York Times has described the book as a "relentlessly disturbing, penetrating exploration" while The Los Angeles Times said it was "provocative exploration" of the events leading to the financial crisis.
+The New York Times has described the book as a "relentlessly disturbing, penetrating exploration" while The Los Angeles Times said it was "provocative exploration" of the events leading to the 2008 financial crisis.
 Daniel Ben-Ami of the Financial Times summed Griftopia up by calling it "a coarse, superficial and one-sided rant that oozes contempt for humanity."
 Financial journalist Felix Salmon has noted that Griftopia is not a partisan book in the traditional sense as Taibbi dishes out criticism at both Republicans and Democrats.
 Yet Salmon also declared: "if muck is going to be raked, you want Taibbi to be doing the raking."

 According to Time magazine, Taibbi views the color of the US not red and blue but rather "puke green".
 Sheelah Kolhatkar has stated that Taibbi has "legitimate targets" and a "right to be angry", as most of the "perpetrators of the financial crisis have escaped more or less unscathed", and while "the worse things get for average Americans, the better off (are) the top 1 percent".

 Jay Palmer and Ann Logue of Barrons criticized the book for failing to offer any solutions Taibbi explores, and for some of its language.

 Language

-Taibbi, a reporter for Rolling Stone, uses a journalistic style that incorporates R-rated language.
+Taibbi, a reporter for Rolling Stone, uses a journalistic style that incorporates profanity.
 While The New York Times said the writing style makes the book readable and "engaging", the tone of the book has also been criticized as "playing dirty" and as distracting.
 As The New York Times states: